9 Interview Fails to Avoid: Masterson Team Members Share Bad Interview Moments

 When you walk into a job interview, that’s your chance to dazzle interviewers with your skills, experience, personality and make your resume come to life.
 Unfortunately, we’ve all stumbled a time or two, making silly or even embarrassing mistakes that took us out of the running.

-For nearly 50 years, Masterson Staffing Solutions has been recruiting, screening and placing talented workers in a variety of positions across many industries.
+For 50 years, Masterson Staffing Solutions has been recruiting, screening and placing talented workers in a variety of positions across many industries.
 While we’ve been fortunate enough to find and work with incredible talent, our team members have seen some of those job-costing mistakes firsthand.

 We recently chatted with some of our team members who are on the frontlines of screening and interviewing candidates, asking them to share some of the not-so-great things they’ve encountered during an interview.